BetselotYitagesu/Insurance_Risk_Analytics_Predictive/README.md

     High-risk patterns exist in younger age groups with multiple claims.

+📊 Task 3: A/B Testing & Statistical Analysis
+Objective

+To statistically assess whether different customer or policy groups exhibit significant differences in claim behavior, using hypothesis testing and visual analysis.
+Key Steps

+    Exploratory Comparisons: Analyzed claim distribution by Policy_Type, VehicleClass, and Product.

+    Statistical Tests:

+        Applied t-tests and ANOVA to compare means of TotalClaims across groups.

+        Used chi-square tests to assess independence between categorical variables like Claim and Policy_Type.

+    Visualization:

+        Countplots and boxplots created using seaborn and matplotlib to visualize group-level differences.

+    Interpretation:

+        Results helped identify segments with significantly higher claim rates.

+Output

+    Statistical test results and visualizations included in notebooks/task-3-ab-testing.ipynb.

+    Insights used to inform modeling strategies in Task 4.

+🤖 Task 4: Predictive Modeling & Premium Optimization
+Objective

+To predict the claim severity (TotalClaims) using machine learning models, with the goal of optimizing premiums and minimizing risk.
+Data Preparation

+    Feature Engineering:

+        Filtered dataset for policies where TotalClaims > 0.

+        Encoded categorical features using OneHotEncoder.

+    Train/Test Split:

+        Split into 80% training and 20% testing sets.

+Models Trained

+    Linear Regression

+    Random Forest Regressor

+    Gradient Boosting Regressor

+Performance (RMSE)
+Model RMSE
+Linear Regression 36,968.67
+Random Forest Regressor 36,433.03
+Gradient Boosting 35,634.86 ✅
+Deliverables

+    All modeling code is in notebooks/task-4-modeling.ipynb.

+    Final trained models saved under models/ using joblib.

 📃 License

 This project is part of the 10 Academy training program and intended for educational and research purposes only.